AnonymousUserReview/Clear2026_Submission_3/README.md

-# Clear2026_Submission_3
+# UK AI 2026 Code Appendix
-This is an anomynised code repo for CLEAR2026 submission #3, entitled: Mechanism learning: reverse causal inference in the presence of multiple unknown confounding through causally weighted Gaussian mixture models
+This is an anomynised code repo for UK AI submission, entitled: Mechanism learning: reverse causal inference in the presence of multiple unknown confounding through causally weighted Gaussian mixture models

 This repository contains the supplementary Python code for our study.
 It provides: